One Main Reason Why New Years Resolutions Fail

 Confusing a Decision With Change

-However, this belief creates a dangerous gap between assumption and reality.
+The belief creates a dangerous gap between assumption and reality.

 When someone believes they’ve already become “a new version of themselves,” effort starts to feel optional rather than necessary.
 Structure feels excessive.
 Systems feel unnecessary.
 After all, if you’ve already changed, why would you need to redesign your life?